Murray Waas: Trump era reporting

 Based on the disclosures by the Vox and The New York Times reports, Senate Majority Leader, Charles Schumer, Democrat of New York, requested that the Justice Department's Inspector General investigate Whitaker's conduct.
 Schumer in particular asked the Inspector General to investigate allegations "by veteran journalist Murray Waas [in Vox, which] revealed that Whitaker.. was counseling the White House on how the president might pressure Sessions and Deputy Attorney General Rod Rosenstein to direct the Justice Department to investigate Trump's enemies."
 Schumer also asked the Justice Department in his letter to investigate whether, Whitaker, while Acting Attorney General "may have shared with the White House... confidential grand jury or investigative information from the Special Counsel investigation."

-In 2019, Waas broke numerous other exclusive stories for Vox and The New York Review of Books about the impeachment investigation of President Trump.
-At issue were allegations that President Trump pressured the Ukrainian government to announce an investigation of Joe Biden's son, Hunter, for alleged illicit business deals in Ukraine.
-At the time, Joseph Biden was Trump's most likely Democratic opponent in the 2022 election.
-Trump allegedly threatened Ukrainian president Volodymyr Zelensky withheld almost $400 million in U.S. military assistance to Ukraine until Zelensky agreed to announce such the inquiry.

-In 2019 and 2020, Waas wrote a series of articles in The New York Review of Books and The Guardian detailing new allegations the politicization and corruption of the Department of Justice during the Trump administration.

-In 2021 and 2022, Waas wrote a series of investigative stories about the attorneys working on behalf of then president Donald Trump, attempted to overturn the results of the 2020 presidential election.

-In a Dec.
-2, 2021 article in The Guardian, Waas disclosed that one of the lead attorneys in that effort, Sidney Powell, had on multiple occasions represented to federal courts hearing her cases that various people were either her co-counsel or the plaintiffs in her cases without seeking their permission to ado so.
-Several of these peoople told Waas that they only learned that Powell had named them only after cases were already filed."
-On the very next day, Waas wrote another about Powell disclosing that a federal grand jury was investigating both her and a non-profit she headed for fundraising fraud.